 Antipsychotic medications are used in the management of schizophrenia.
 There are the older first generation antipsychotic medications (FGAs) and the newer second generation antipsychotics (SGAs or atypical).
 Nowadays, SGAs are used more commonly as the first-line treatment in schizophrenia because they tend to have a more favourable side effect profile.
 Examples of some common side effects include sedation, extrapyramidal side effects such as stiffness of joints, shuffling steps, dry mouth, blurred vision, weight gain, and less commonly tardive dyskinesia which are abnormal writhing movements.

 Psychological treatments may be helpful as long-term support for patients with schizophrenia.
 There is good evidence to support the use of cognitive behavioral therapy for psychosis.

 - Cognitive behavioral therapy (CBT) for psychosis aims to support patients to recognize how their thought patterns might contribute to their feelings and in turn, may affect their vulnerability to illness.

 Whilst psychological treatments are generally safe with little to no side effects, most psychological treatments require extensive time and commitment from patients.
-Patients or their family members must evaluate the targets of each treatment with regards to their specific needs before selecting the intervention approach.
+Patients or their family members must evaluate the targets of each treatment with regard to their specific needs before selecting the intervention approach.

 How to help someone who may have schizophrenia?

 Educate yourself about schizophrenia

-Researching schizophrenia may provide you a more comprehensive idea about the difficult times your loved one is going through.
+Researching schizophrenia may provide you with a more comprehensive idea about the difficult times your loved one is going through.
 Avoid joking and applying stereotypes to mental illnesses.

 Joining a support group